What is the K-1 Tax Form?

 Sometimes the estate tax year can vary from the calendar year.
-The estate calendar year usually begins on the day of the estate owner’s passing and ends on December 31st of that same year, even if this period is not 365 days.
+The estate calendar year usually begins on the day of the estate owner’s passing and ends on December 31 of that same year, even if this period is not 365 days.
 However, the executor can petition to have the tax year end on the last day of the month before the estate owner’s one-year anniversary of death.
-This gives the executor 12 months to file the return, which can sometimes be complicated.
+This gives the executor 12 months to file the return.

 Are there any deductions that can lower the estate’s taxable income?

 Yes, they include: